Varun-Sethu/BrainJIT/README.md

 ./main file.bf
 ```

 The JIT compiler will compile each function on demand.
 A function will be compiled on its first invocation and the compile result is cached for later invocations.
+There's currently no support
+for optimizing away tail recursive calls (haven't really thought much about this).
+So the stack can grow indefinitely, technically since there is no argument parsing in Brainfunct we do not actually
+need a stack and can simply just make use of jump instructions (I'll fix that indefinitely), just note that stack overflows are an issue with this implementation.